Content-Based Language Instruction

 Second Language Acquisition (SLA),

 These three elements are interconnected rather than independent.
 Together they outline the essential components for comprehensive and successful support of emergent bilingual (EB) students.
-The first element, Culturally and Linguistically Sustaining Practices, describes the affective needs of EB students and the instructional practices and systems that are necessary to address them.
+The first element, Linguistically Sustaining Practices, describes the affective needs of EB students and the instructional practices and systems that are necessary to address them.
 The Second Language Acquisition element lays the theoretical foundation behind the specific and practical linguistic supports explained within the Instructional Methods element.
-Finally, the Diversified Support element dives into how educators can differentiate for EB students with varied backgrounds, needs, and strengths.
+Finally, the Varied Instructional Supports element dives into how educators can differentiate for EB students with varied backgrounds, needs, and strengths.

 Throughout the CBLI site, features have been added to target essential information, to connect to additional resources, and to create opportunities for deeper investigation.